-Studio Projects – work undertaken to fulfil the demands of a given or student generated brief.
+Studio Projects – work undertaken to fulfill the demands of a given or student generated brief.
 Projects are set to examine the student’s abilities to master the integration of new design principles and skills to his / her design practice.
 Studio projects may be set and take place in a variety of forms and over a range of durations, and include activity within the glass workshops, CAD studios as well as traditional design studios.
-Students may be required to present a variety of types of work for assessment such as; portfolios, sketchbooks and project journals, presentation boards, three-dimensional models, material samples and artefacts.
+Students may be required to present a variety of types of work for assessment such as; portfolios, sketchbooks and project journals, presentation boards, three-dimensional models, material samples and artifacts.

 Written Assignments – work undertaken by the student in his/her own time.
 Written assignments may take the form of an illustrated paper or report.
 In both cases, the student is expected to demonstrate critical insight and proficiency in articulating the results of a practice or research-based assignment.

 Seminar Presentations – this form of assessment requires the student to demonstrate conceptual understanding and evaluate the rigour and validity of published research.
 Seminars may take the form of individual and/or group presentations to peers and other professional groups.

 Student and Swansea Life

 We are interested in creative people that demonstrate a strong commitment to art and/or design and therefore we welcome applications from individuals from a wide range of backgrounds.
 To assess student suitability for their chosen course we arrange interviews for all applicants at which your skills, achievements and life experience will be considered as well as your portfolio of work.

 Our standard offer for a degree course is 120 UCAS tariff points.
 We expect applicants to have a grade C or above in English Language (or Welsh) at GCSE level, together with passes in another four subjects.
 Plus we accept a range of Level 3 qualifications including: